 B. Conscience.
 (Romans 2:14-15)

 God has inscribed evidence of His existence and His moral laws on the heart (or conscience) of every person.
-And their consciences convict them when they do something sinful.
-And that conviction (that guilt) is good.
-It is there by design to lead them to seek out God and His mercy.
+When a person does something sinful, his conscience accuses him, it convicts him.
+That's by God's design.
+The conscience is there to lead a person to seek out God, the Lawgiver, and ask for His mercy.

-So all of mankind can know through an examination of creation and their own con-science that God exists and that they have failed to live up to His laws written in their hearts.
+So, every person can know through an examination of creation and their conscience that God exists and that he has failed to live up to God’s laws written in their hearts.